-11. I have NOT given notice of t he present application for ex part te orders because: ☐ Notice would frustrate the purpose of the orders sought. ☐ Applicant would suffer imp mediate and irreparable harm bel fore the orders could issue. ☐ This is an application for I Domestic Violence Prevention Ac ct (DVPA) restraining orders. ☐ No significant burden or in nconvenience to the responding p party will result. ☐ The orders requested are those permitted without notice by y local rule. ☐ I made reasonable, good faith efforts to give notice, descri bed as follows: T Other Other: EXF PLAIN WHY YOU CHECKED ANY BOX IN ITEM 11: ugs is a major factor in his/her offensive beh or her name, age, relationship to you, and r WHY PROTECTION NEEDED , d e YES NO 14.
-Are you in mediation?
-ES 🗖 NO If so, have you notified the Court Mediator of this application? □ YES □ NO. I declare under pen alty of perjury under the la ws of the State of California that the fo regoing is true and correct, an d that this declaration w as signed at , California, on , 20, Sign ature of Declarant t Name:

-This form may be used to satisfy the requirements of ex parte notice pursuant to Rule 3.03.B of the Local Rules of the Siskiyou County Superior Court, if you provide an attachment which includes a statement of the notice you gave and of the exact temporary orders you are requesting from the Court.
+11. I have NOT given notice of the present application for ex part te orders because: □ Notice would frustrate the purpose of the orders sought.
+C Applicant would suffer immediate and irreparable harm be fore the orders could issue.
+This is an application for Domestic Violence Prevention Ac ct (DVPA) restraining orders. □ No significant burden or inconvenience to the responding party will result.
+The orders requested are those permitted without notice b by local rule. □ I made reasonable, good faith efforts to give notice, descri ibed as follows: Other: EXF PLAIN WHY YOU CHECKED ANY BOX IN ITEM 11: I believe that the other party's abuse of alcohol druct druct of the structure of the struc NAME & AGE RELATIONSHIP WHY PROTECTION NEEDED LIVES IN MY RESIDENCE (CIRCLE YES OR NO) а YES NO с YES NC d YES NO e YES NC 14.
+Are you in mediation? notified the Court Mediator of this application? 🗆 YES 🗖 NO. I declare under penalty of perjury under the la ws of the State of California that the for egoing is true and correct, an d that this declaration was signed at , California, on , 20, Sign nature of Declarant Prin t Name: s form may be used to satisfy the requirements of ex parte noti irt, if you provide an attachment which includes a statement of Court.